YanfeiNREL/FDD_Modelica/README.md

 # FDD_Modelica
 ## 1. Introduction
-  * (1) This repo is creating fault models in Modelica for DXCoils and Airloops.
+  * (1) This repo is creating fault models in Modelica language for DXCoils and Airloops.
   * (2) The fault models of DXCoils are based on the fault-free models in EnergyPlus.
   * (3) Fault-free models for DXCoils are a set of performance curve equations, from the **EnergyPlus Engineering Reference (Chapter 15.2.4, 15.2.5, 15.2.6, 15.2.7)** .
   * (4) The fault models of DXCoils were developed by NREL technical report: ** FDD_Algorithms_PurdueU.pdf ** (in the attachment).
-  * (5) The fault models of DXCoils are available in OpenStudio Measure: *https://github.com/NREL/OpenStudio-fault-models/tree/master/fault_measures_2017.*
+  * (5) The fault models of DXCoils are available in Ruby language in OpenStudio Measure: *https://github.com/NREL/OpenStudio-fault-models/tree/master/fault_measures_2017.*
   * (6)The airloop fault models are: OA-temperature-sensor fault, SA-temperature-sensor fault, and OA-damper stuck.